Archived - Department of Finance Canada's Annual Report to Parliament on the Administration of the

 - Notification of third parties - 52 cases

 During the reporting period, the department received no requests for translations.

-Costs incurred during the reporting period are calculated based on the average salaries of ATIP Division members (1) and administrative expenses associated with the administration of the Privacy Act.
+Costs incurred during the reporting period are calculated based on salaries of ATIP Division members (12 FTEs) and administrative expenses associated with the administration of the ATI Act.
+Costs do not include reported salaries for time spent by other departmental officials and support staff involved in processing requests (i.e. search, collection, and initial review of documents).
 See Appendix A for cost details.

 No appeals to the Federal Court were made in this reporting period.